Summer is a great time to spend more hours each week in your backyard, whether relaxing, gardening, playing, exercising, or entertaining.

 Some of the best plants you can put in your garden to act as pest deterrents are herbs.
 For example, use dill to keep slugs, aphids, and snails away; lavender to repel flies, moths, fleas, and mosquitoes; and parsley to deter asparagus beetles.

-Also try out rosemary to get rid of mosquitoes and insects that like to eat veggies, basil to turn off flies and mosquitoes, and thyme to keep away corn earworms, cabbage maggots, whiteflies, and tomato hornworms.
+Also try out rosemary to get rid of mosquitoes and insects that like to eat veggies, basil to turn off flies and mosquitoes, and thyme to keep away corn earworms, and cabbage maggots, whiteflies, and tomato hornworms.
 A wide variety of ornamental flowers will also do the job of keeping pests at bay.
 For this reason, plant marigolds, petunias, nasturtiums, and fertilizer for chrysanthemums.

 Don’t Let Water Pool Up